The Smurfette: The Smurfette

 Gargamel wants to take revenge against the Smurfs for his humiliating defeat at their hands.
 He decides that the most horrible plan to destroy them would be to send them a female Smurf, who shall seduce them and lead them to their doom.
 He thus fashions her out of clay and dips her in a potion, creating Smurfette.

 Smurfette is sent to the Smurf village, and the others befriend her, despite that she later proves to be annoying, albeit good-meaning.
 She is very talkative, a bit bossy, overly friendly, and hysterical.
 At first, Smurfette looks like a male Smurf with scraggly black hair, a large nose, and rather surly eyes, the only thing separating her from the rest being her white dress; not exactly the attractive temptress that Gargamel tried to create.

 Some of the Smurfs become sick of her, so they decide to play a trick: they make her think she has become overweight (by rigging a scale, setting in a misshaping mirror, making her listen to some nasty talk...).
 Becoming depressed, she realizes that she is not pretty and Papa Smurf decides to help her: he operates plastic smurfery on her for days and nights, and Smurfette comes out with blonde hair, more delicate features, longer eyelashes, walking and acting much more gracefully.

-All the Smurfs instantly fall in love with her and soon after, they all try to seduce her through different means.
+All the Smurfs instantly fall in love with her; soon after, they all try to seduce her through different means.
 The competition and jealousy eventually bring chaos and violence among the Smurfs, who are ready for anything to please her, even painting the dam of the river pink.